ParticulaCode/GoDicePythonAPI/README.md

  Dependencies Installation
 ------------
-The GoDice Python API is dependent on the [Bleak](https://github.com/hbldh/bleak) library for bluetooth (BLE) communication with the dice
+The GoDice Python API is dependent on the [Bleak](https://github.com/hbldh/bleak) library for Bluetooth (BLE) communication with the dice.

 You can install bleak by using this command: